its-segu/monday-exercise/README.md

 The constants in
 [`frontend/src/api/boardConstants.js`](frontend/src/api/boardConstants.js)
-were captured by running `getBoardSchema()` against the live "Production Orders" board (id `18410280508`) — the asset the prompt provided.
-Nothing was assumed.
+were captured by running `getBoardSchema()` against the live "Production Orders" board (id `18410280508`).
 If you install the app on a different account, re-run that helper and update the constants — see
 [Updating column IDs](#updating-column-ids).